Book: 2 Timothy

 We’ll just turn a page back with 2 Timothy 2:15.
 This is how the pastor or anyone teaching the word of God should approach the text.

 2 Timothy 2:15 says, “Be diligent to present yourself approved to God as a workman who does not need to be ashamed accurately cutting it straight, handling the word of truth.”
-That’s what that phrase mean. accurately handling means cutting it straight.
+That’s what that phrase mean.
+Accurately handling means cutting it straight.
 It’s like taking a pair of scissors and cutting a piece of paper straight.
 Right?
 We want to cut it straight.
 We want to interpret the word of God exactly as God wanted it taught.
 We interpret it correctly and we preach it correctly.
 Right?
 It’s like setting a broken bone, right?
 Greek word is ortho tomato, right?
 Ortho, bone, tomato.

 This baton was also passed to Pastor Joe Bobby who has faithfully taught and preached the word of God to those when he first arrived at Calvary and to so many others who came and left as God used him to continue the process of spiritual reproduction and transformation from one generation to the next.
 Right?
 Faithfulness there.